oernster/oernster/README.md

 - Contributions to any of my repositories are under the terms in [CONTRIBUTING.md](https://github.com/oernster/.github/blob/main/CONTRIBUTING.md)

 <sub>Side note: shubh2294 (Shubham Mishra) is NOT a contributor to any of my repositories.
-This is a GitHub caching bug I cannot fix.</sub>
+This is a GitHub sidebar caching bug I cannot fix.</sub>

 <!---
 oernster/oernster is a special repository because its README.md (this file) appears on your GitHub profile.